mebeim/aoc/2020/README.md

 We'll actually split this in two functions, creating a small generator function to get the neighbor coordinates, which we'll also use later.
-For performance purposes, along eith neighbor coordinates we'll also return the given coordinates theirselves; we will check later with a single `if` whether we also need them or not, rather than checking every single coordinate in the nested loops, which would be a lot slower.
+For performance purposes, along with neighbor coordinates we'll also return the given coordinates theirselves; we will check later with a single `if` whether we also need them or not, rather than checking every single coordinate in the nested loops, which would be a lot slower.